History of the Spain national football team: 1990s

 For the 1990 World Cup in Italy, Spain had a new coach, Luis Suárez.
 Having qualified from a group consisting of Republic of Ireland, Hungary, Northern Ireland and Malta, Spain entered the competition on a good run of form, and after reaching the knock out stages through a 0–0 draw with Uruguay and wins over South Korea (3–1) and Belgium (2–1) in Udine and Verona and winning their group, they fell to a 2–1 defeat to Yugoslavia in their Round of 16 match in Verona.

 Newly appointed coach Vicente Miera failed to gain qualification for Spain for Euro 1992, after finishing third in a group behind France and Czechoslovakia.
 Vicente Miera did, however, lead Spain to the gold medal at the 1992 Olympics in Barcelona.

 Javier Clemente was appointed as Spain's coach in 1992, and the qualification for the 1994 World Cup in the United States was achieved with eight wins and one loss in twelve matches.
 In the final tournament Spain were in Group C in which they drew with Korea Republic 2–2 in Dallas and 1–1 with Germany in Chicago, before qualifying for the second round with a 3–1 victory over Bolivia, again in Chicago.
 Spain continued through the second round with a 3–0 victory over Switzerland in Washington, but their tournament ended with a controversial 2–1 defeat to Italy in the quarter-finals in Foxborough near Boston, after star forward Luis Enrique was elbowed in the face by Mauro Tassotti in the Italian penalty box which caused him to visibly bleed from his nose.

 Spain qualified for Euro 1996 in England from a group consisting of Denmark, Belgium, Cyprus, Macedonia and Armenia.
 In the final tournament, Spain faced group matches in Leeds against Bulgaria, France and Romania.
-With 1–1 draws against the first two opponents, and a 2–1 win over Romania, Spain confirmed their place in the quarter-finals with a match with hosts England at London's Wembley Stadium, which finished goalless and Spain eventually fell 4–2 in the shootout.
+With 1–1 draws against the first two opponents, and a 2–1 win over Romania, Spain had confirmed their place in the quarter-finals to play England at London's Wembley Stadium.
+Spain were the better team for much of the game and had a legitimate goal disallowed.
+After the game finished 0–0, they eventually lost 4–2 in the shootout.